 Reason 1: Make sure you do it for the money – not passion

 Trading is scalable, ie. you can make big money fast.
 Unfortunately, this is the lure of many aspiring traders, but it’s like getting the wrong end of the stick.
 If you have no passion, you will ultimately fail.
-You need detachment from money.
+It would help if you had detachment from money.
 Make sure you love your job.